samogden/CST463-assignments/final_project/README.md

 I will assess your project using your final report and on teamwork.
 The max score is 100.

 Grading components:
-- 30: baseline results
+- (30%) baseline results
   - Code that works and demonstrates that your baseline milestone was reached.
-- 20: final results
+- (20%) final results
-- Co  ing serious effort in trying to go beyond the baseline.
+  - Coding serious effort in trying to go beyond the baseline.
-- 25: engineering judgment
+- (25%) engineering judgment
   - Do you do sensible things?
 Did you do the sensible things first?
 Did you try to get past obstacles in a sensible way?
   - Was your work informed by your broad knowledge of data science and machine learning?
-- 25: documentation
+- (25%) documentation
   - Is your notebook clear and well-organized?
 There should be clear sections, and each section should start with a sentence or two of text.
   - Did you document the sources you borrowed from?
 Did you make clear what you borrowed and what you developed yourself?
   - Were your results clearly spelled out?
 Did you use appropriate plots in doing so?
   - Did you clearly summarize the main challenges that you faced?
-- (+/- 10 points) teamwork and participation
+- (+/- 10%) teamwork and participation
   - Did you participate?
   - Did you attend class every project day?
   - Were you a good team player?